Amateur Photographer verdict

 As we found with the Magic 5 Pro, the video options are good for general usage.
 Footage created is reasonably stable and smooth, and there are some useful functions, such as noise-reduction which work well to reduce things like wind noise.
 It’s also good to be able to record using all three/four lenses in 4K at 60fps within the same video, as many flagships prevent switching between lenses after you start recording.
 That said, not having 8K might put off some advanced users, but it’s unlikely to bother most.

-However, considering all the specs you get, and in contrast to other similar models on the market, it does offer good value for money.
+Considering all the specs you get, and in contrast to other similar models on the market, it offers good value for money.

 The Honor Magic 6 Pro in black.
 Image: Amy Davies